The Rise of Renegade X (Chelsea Campbell, Kindle eBook)

 Escape Goat (PC)

 The game I most want to compare this to is Super Meat Boy; it's a trap-filled platformer heavily inspired by NES games with a killer soundtrack and one-hit deaths.
 But Escape Goat has a greater emphasis on puzzle solving over SMB's fast paced parkour action.
 This mainly comes into play with your mouse friend you use to hit and hold down switches, teleport into areas you normally can't access, and bait enemies.
 Also, no toilet humor, so another point for Escape Goat.

 But while what Escape Goat has is good, there's really not enough of it.
 I cleared all the main levels in about two hours, and you only have to clear seven of the nine areas to move on to the final passage.
 I only completed a couple of the bonus levels, so there might be more to be had there.

 Let's Play!
-Fantasy World Dizzy (C64, Played by Yahtzee Croshaw)
+Fantasy World Dizzy (C64, Commentary by Yahtzee Croshaw and Gabriel)